WEC-Sim/WEC-Sim/docs/user/advanced_features.rst

 electrical power requires a PTO model.
 This example applies a reactive controller to the sphere body with a simplified direct drive PTO model to maximize electrical power.
 Within the Simulink subsystem for determining the PTO force, the controller prescribes the ideal or desired force which is fed into the direct drive PTO.
-The current is then used to control the applied force as in Section ...
+The current in the generator is then used to control the applied force.

 .. figure:: /_static/images/piPTOSimulink.png
    :width: 300pt
    :align: center

-Table ... shows the PTO parameters used for this example which correspond to the Allied Motion Megaflux Frameless Brushless Torque Motors–MF0310 :cite:`babarit2006optimal`
+The PTO parameters used for this example are defined in the wecSimInputFile and correspond to the Allied Motion Megaflux Frameless Brushless Torque Motors–MF0310 :cite:`allied`.
+The results for the applied gains from Section :ref:`control-reactive` are shown below.

 .. _user-advanced-features-cable: